pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **Explain what ARIA and screenreaders are, and how to make a website accessible.**

+We should add aria-attributes in out html to help screenreaders detect what part of site or what element is it.

 **Explain some of the pros and cons for CSS animations versus JavaScript animations.**

+CSS animations faster but less controled.

 **What does CORS stand for and what issue does it address?**